 2. Free-Range Eggs contain high quality protein and are a great source of brain-boosting choline and healthy cholesterol.
 They have more anti-inflammatory omega-3’s than typical eggs and provide all 9 essential amino acids.
 Try to eat free-range eggs whenever you can.

 3. Sweet Potatoes are a popular complex carb that can add a great mix of supplemental nutrients your body will love.
 They have a high water content, along with filling fiber, electrolyte-balancing potassium, and immune-boosting vitamin A. Swap out bread rolls for toasted sweet potato “buns” when you have sliders.

 4. Berries to the rescue!
-Blackberries, blueberries, strawberries and raspberries are complex carbs that can help equip your immune system and aid in digestion.
+Blackberries, blueberries, strawberries and raspberries are complex carbs that can help strengthen your immune system and aid in digestion.
 The added minerals and antioxidants in berries can also help keep your mind clear and attentive.
 Remember to always go organic since conventional berries are part of the “dirty dozen” and are high in pesticides.
-Berries are great in salads, oatmeal, and so many more dishes.

 5. Almonds can work wonders!
 Enhancing your meal with a serving of almonds adds fiber and protein needed to help promote productivity.
 Not to mention, your body will thank you for the added vitamin E, which helps prevent aging.

 Fight the slug!
 You can do it!
 Eating foods with essential nutrients for energy should be a priority, starting one day at a time.